-- Fully incompatible provisioning (the "B" bit mismatch), described in 8.4. - Lack of response to a bridge request (i.e., no match in sent "Requested Entity" and received "Bridged Entity") for > 50 ms.
+- Fully incompatible provisioning (the "B" bit mismatch), described in clause 8.4. - Lack of response to a bridge request for > 50 ms for the following protection types. - For 1+1 bidirectional, mismatch in sent "Requested Entity" and received "Requested Entity". - For 1:n unidirectional, mismatch in sent "Requested Entity" and received "Bridged Entity". - For 1:n bidirectional, mismatch in sent "Requested Entity" and received "Bridged Entity" as well as in sent "Requested Entity" and received "Requested Entity".

 If an unknown request or a request for an invalid entity number is received, it will be ignored.
-It will be up to the far end to alarm the non-response from the near end.
+It will be up to the far end to alarm the non-response from the near-end.